-The 2008 annual meeting of stockholders of Skyworks Solutions, Inc., a Delaware corporation (the "Company"), will be held at 2:00 p.m., local time, on Thursday, March 27, 2008, at the DoubleTree Bedford Glen Hotel, 44 Middlesex Turnpike, Bedford, Massachusetts (the "Annual Meeting") to act upon the following proposals:
+The 2011 annual meeting of stockholders of Skyworks Solutions, Inc., a Delaware corporation (the "Company"), will be held at 2:00 p.m., local time, on Wednesday, May 11, 2011, at the Boston Marriott Burlington, One Mall Road, Burlington, Massachusetts (the "Annual Meeting") to consider and act upon the following proposals:

-- 1. To elect three members of the Board of Directors of the Company to serve as Class III directors with terms expiring at the 2011 annual meeting of stockholders. - 2.
-To approve the adoption of the Company's 2008 Director Long-Term Incentive Plan. - 3.
-To approve an amendment to the Company's 2002 Employee Stock Purchase Plan to increase the aggregate number of shares authorized for issuance under the plan by 2.25 million shares. - 4.
-To ratify the selection by the Company's Audit Committee of KPMG LLP as the independent registered public accounting firm for the Company for fiscal year 2008. - 5.
-To transact such other business as may properly come before the Annual Meeting or any adjournment or postponement thereof.
+- 1. To amend the Company's Restated Certificate of Incorporation to declassify the Company's Board of Directors and make certain other related changes; - 2.
+To elect nine individuals nominated to serve as directors of the Company with terms expiring at the next annual meeting of stockholders and named in the Proxy Statement if Proposal 1 to declassify the Company's Board of Directors is approved; - 3.
+To elect three individuals nominated to serve as Class III directors with terms expiring at the 2014 annual meeting of stockholders and named in the Proxy Statement if Proposal 1 to declassify the Company's Board of Directors is not approved; - 4.
+To approve an amendment to the Company's Amended and Restated 2005 Long-Term Incentive Plan; - 5.
+To approve the Company's Amended and Restated 2008 Director Long-Term Incentive Plan; - 6.
+To approve an amendment to the Company's 2002 Employee Stock Purchase Plan; - 7.
+To hold an advisory vote on the compensation of our named executive officers; - 8.
+To hold an advisory vote on the frequency of future advisory votes on the compensation of our named executive officers; - 9.
+To ratify the selection by the Company's Audit Committee of KPMG LLP as the independent registered public accounting firm for the Company for fiscal year 2011; and - 10.
+To transact such other business as may properly come before the Annual Meeting.